 Key Differences of the Best Nonprofit CRMs

 While no two nonprofit CRMs are identical, there are a couple of key differences that will help you select the best option.
 The first is nonprofit automation support.
-With the ability to automate tasks like workflow assignments, emails, and follow-ups, you cut a lot of waste and overhead.
-Meanwhile, personalization—or the ability to customize every supporter contact based on their specific details—can help you send better, more targeted messages that result in higher returns.
+With the ability to automate tasks like workflow assignments, emails, and follow-ups, you can save yourself (and others on your team) a ton of time.

-An alternative option is a revenue-based billing model; your organization is billed based on its revenue, rather than the number of records.
+An alternative option is a revenue-based billing model where your costs are based on your organization’s revenue rather than your number of records.
 This ensures that billing is predictable for the long term, making it especially useful if you’re actively trying to grow your base of supporters.

 Neon CRM Is Here To Help You Grow